confluentinc/ksql/docs/developer-guide/ksqldb-reference/create-table-as-select.md

 The name of the {{ site.ak }} topic that backs the table.

-If `KAFKA_TOPIC` isn't set, the name of the table in upper case is used as the topic name.
+If `KAFKA_TOPIC` isn't set, the topic name is set to the `ksql.service.id` server setting concatenated with the table name, with all characters capitalized.
+In {{ site.ccloud }}, the service ID is the ksqlDB cluster ID.

 ### KEY_FORMAT